himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 Firefox and trying to play a fullscreen Youtube Video (at 1440p).

 Now to be fair, the video playback was still *okay* before I made this change.
-However, the playback was *great* after it.
-Still, this wasn't a good measure, but rather an initial test.
+This wasn't a good measure, but rather an initial test.

 ### Unigine Heaven Benchmark